Looking for more in Book Lists?

 Miguel Tanco Count on Me

 This gorgeous picture book celebrates individuality and finding your passion in life.
 A little girl watches as everyone around her finds their calling, but hers is a little different – because she really likes maths!
-Her unique perspective helps her to see all sorts of beauty in the world, and though others might not see the world in the same way as her, that’s okay.
+Her unique perspective helps her to see all sorts of beauty in the world.
 By sharing this story together, your little ones might start to see the shapes and numbers that are all around us, even just in the everyday things.

 Julia Donaldson Nick Sharratt One Mole Digging a Hole